rambo350z/ST_API/README.md

 # ST_API
-Arduino Library for Interacting with SmartThings API
+Arduino IDE Library for interacting with SmartThings API

 The ST_API library provides the following functionality:
 1. Execute a Rule